joelbloch/poc-k8s/app/k8s/local/readme.md

 - `gateway.docker.internal`    => Docker images use a virtual ethernet card to reach the host, it is the ip address of this virtual card.
 - `kubernetes.docker.internal` => it is the dns entry indicating the host ip, used by Kubernetes.
 The ip should be the ip address of your main Ethernet card.

-### Build local docker images
+### 2.1.3 Build local docker images

-The POC modules are located in the `\POC-k8s\full-poc\modules` subfolders :
+The POC modules are located in the `\POC-k8s\app\modules` subfolders :
 - `app-server`
 - `web-server`
 - `central-session-manager`
 - `local-session-manager`
 A Docker container image must be created for each module.
-Open a cmd terminal.
+1 - Open a cmd terminal.
 You can either :
-- go each module subfolder, and type `npm run build-docker-local`.
+    - Go to each module subfolder, and type `npm run build-docker-local`.
 It will build each docker image one by one.
-- go to the `\POC-k8s\full-poc` folder, and type `npm run build-all-local` : it will build container images one after another.
+    - or go to the `\POC-k8s\app` folder, and type `npm run build-all-local` : it will build container images one after another.

-### Local File Sharing
+### 2.1.4 Local File Sharing

 In order for the POC to work, we need to mount 2 folders for the docker images to use them:
 - `\poc-K8s\log` : this folder is used by each pod to generate logs
-- `\poc-K8s\full-poc\config` : this folder is used by each module to reach configuration files
+- `\poc-K8s\app\config` : this folder is used by each module to reach configuration files

 To enable file sharing with containers locally:
-- Right-click on the docker tray icon, and select "Settings"
-- Navigate to the "Resources" menu
+1 - Right-click on the docker tray icon, and select "Settings" 2 - Navigate to the "Resources" menu
-- Navigate to the "File Sharing" sub-menu
+3 - Navigate to the "File Sharing" sub-menu
-- Use the + button to add the first folder, then again to add the second folder.
+4 - Use the + button to add the first folder, then again to add the second folder.
-- Click on the 'Apply and Restart Docker" button to validate your changes
+5 - Click on the 'Apply and Restart Docker" button to validate your changes

-### Install NGINX Ingress Controller
+### 2.1.5 Install NGINX Ingress Controller
 Kubernetes Ingress Service implements proxy services to reach the Kubernetes Cluster.
 Ingress is a Kubernetes specification, implemented by several providers.
 We use the Nginx provider.
 To install the nginx implementation:
-- Open a terminal
+1 - Open a terminal
-- Execute the following instruction:  `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.34.1/deploy/static/provider/cloud/deploy.yaml`
+2 - Execute the following instruction:  `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.34.1/deploy/static/provider/cloud/deploy.yaml`

 Kubectl downloads the Nginx resources and instantiates them.

-### Setup of Powershell Module
+### 2.1.6 Setup of Powershell Module
 Powershell scripts are defined as shortcuts to start and stop the POC in Kubernetes Cluster, as well as check the status of pods and services.
 The Powershell scripts use a module provided with this POC.
 This module needs to be deployed for the scripts to run correctly:
-- Copy the folder `\POC-K8S\resources\KubernetesFunctions`
+1 - Copy the folder `\POC-K8S\resources\KubernetesFunctions`
-- Paste the entire folder in `C:\Users\<your_win_username>\Documents\WindowsPowerShell\Modules` (replace <your_win_username> by the correct value in the path).
+2 - Paste the entire folder in `C:\Users\<your_win_username>\Documents\WindowsPowerShell\Modules` (replace <your_win_username> by the correct value in the path).

 ## 2.2 - Deploy
-- Open a Terminal window and go to the folder `\POC-K8S\full-poc\k8s\local`
+- Open a Terminal window and go to the folder `\POC-K8S\app\k8s\local`
 - The following scripts are available:
   - `1-start-with-local-pg.ps1` => Runs the Kubernetes Cluster and the modules containers are being ran as pods.
 The local postgres instance is used.
   - `2-start-with-azure-pg.ps1` => Runs the Kubernetes Cluster and the modules containers are being ran as pods.
 The azure postgres instance is used.  (out of scope of this documentation)
   - `3-stop.ps1`                => Stops the POC pod modules.
   - `4-list-pods.ps1`           => Lists the pods currently being instantiated.
   - `5-list-svc.ps1`            => List the services currently being instantiated.
   - `6-list-pod.status.ps1`     => List the details of each pod.

+  Scripts are prefixed by disinct figures, so they are easy to execute : just type the figure, then tab and enter.

 ## 2.3 - Test
 Once deployed, the following APIs can be accessed: